 How long can I leave sod on the pallet before installing?

-immediately in extremely hot weather, for best results.
-When left rolled together tightly on a
+and immediately in extremely hot weather, for best results.
+When left rolled together

-pallet, the organic matter and fertilizer break down inside the roll generating heat and
+tightly on a pallet, the organic matter and fertilizer break down inside the roll

 How much water is necessary?

-lightly twice daily.
+water lightly twice daily.
 Water should not puddle, but the roots need to stay moist.
-As the roots
+As

 Is sod grown in topsoil better than sod grown in peat?